Garden offers now on

 Once the water is back on, install the flush mechanism as per the manufacturer’s instructions.
 Fit the cistern lid and test the flush to ensure everything is working correctly.

-Attach the hinges to the toilet seat and secure it to the pan using the provided fixings.
+To fit a toilet seat, attach the hinges and secure it to the pan using the provided fixings.
 Once fitted, apply a final line of silicone sealant around the base of the toilet for a polished look.

 FAQs